mbchang/data-driven-characters/README.md

 3. retrieval over a summarized version of the transcript

 Generated transcript summaries and character definitions are cached in the `output/<corpus>` directory.
+To summarize the transcript, one has the option to either use the `map_reduce` or `refine` [summarization chain](https://github.com/hwchase17/langchain/tree/master/langchain/chains/summarize).

 ### Debug locally
 **Command Line Interface**